-This delightfully Crunchy Asian Veggie Salad has plethora of colorful, crunchy and nutritious veggies like both Napa and purple cabbage, bok choy (love!), sweet bell pepper and carrots are sliced and tossed with bean sprouts, green onions, peanuts and sesame seeds.
-Finally this beautiful salad is drizzled with the most addictive honey ginger peanut dressing.
+This Crunchy Asian Veggie Salad has plethora of colorful, crunchy and nutritious veggies like Napa and purple cabbage, bok choy (love!), sweet bell pepper and carrots are sliced and tossed with bean sprouts, green onions, peanuts and sesame seeds drizzled with the most addictive honey ginger peanut dressing.
 This recipe makes a big salad so it’s great for parties, gatherings or for a weeks worth of salad for lunch!

-Speaking of a happy me.
-Veggies.
 Especially in salad form make me happy!
-Monday through Friday I try to eat a salad for lunch.
-Not your basic salad –iceberg, tomato, cucumber etc.– but a salad that packed with colorful goodness.
+A few days a week I try to eat a salad for lunch.
+Not your basic salad of iceberg, tomato, cucumber etc. but a salad that packed with colorful goodness.

-A few months ago I jotted down the idea for this salad: cabbage, carrot, green onion and some kind of peanut vinaigrette, was pretty much the jist of my inspiration for this recipe.
+A few months ago I jotted down the idea for this slaw like salad.
+In it was/is cabbage, carrot, green onion and some kind of peanut vinaigrette, was pretty much the jist of my inspiration for this recipe.
 When I was looking back through my spiral bound notebook for something to make, I decided to expand on this thought/recipe and make it better, more colorful.
-So I threw in two kinds of cabbage, sliced baby bok choy –which is GREAT raw and in salads– and made a honey ginger peanut dressing.
+So I threw in two kinds of cabbage, sliced baby bok choy –which is deliciously crunchy when raw and in salads– and made a honey ginger peanut dressing.

-If veggies are your thing like they are mine, this crunch Asian vegetable salad will not disappoint.
-And the dressing??
-Amazing.
+If veggies are your thing like they are mine, this crunch Asian vegetable salad will not disappoint..

-Now for the honey ginger peanut dressing… did I mention it’s amazingly delicious?
-Like restaurant quality. (toot-toot!)
 If you make Asian-inspired recipes, then you most likely have all the ingredients on hand.
-To make this dressing you will need: 1-1/2 tablespoons creamy peanut butter, 1-1/2 tablespoons fresh ginger (peeled and minced fine), 1 small to medium-ish clove of garlic, grated fine.
+To make this dressing you will need: 1-1/2 tablespoons creamy peanut butter, 1-1/2 tablespoons fresh ginger (minced fine or grated), 1 small to medium-ish clove of garlic, grated fine.
 Also, 1/4 cup honey, 1/4 cup peanut oil, 1/4 cup (unseasoned) rice vinegar, 1 tablespoon low-sodium tamari (for gluten free) or low-sodium soy sauce, 1 teaspoon toasted sesame oil and 1/2 teaspoons kosher salt (more or less to taste).